vaxgenomics/metadata/README.md

-# Pathogen Contextual Data Specification
+# Contextual metadata specification for genomic surveillance of bacterial pathogens for vaccine and AMR purposes
 _UNDER DEVELOPMENT_

-Metadata template for genomic surveillance of bacterial pathogens for vaccine and AMR purposes

 ## Rationale
 Contextual metadata is crucial for effective genomic surveillance in public health as it provides valuable information about the